 DIY Cajun seasoning is as easy as it gets.
 Check the list of ingredients in the recipe box below, then walk over to your spice rack, cabinet, or drawer to see if you have all of them on hand.
 Chances are high that you do in fact have all of them already there.

 If not, put the missing ingredients on the shopping list for your next trip to the store.
-Once you have all your spices together just measure them out, mix them together and fill into a storage container.
+Once you have all your spices together, just measure them out and mix them together.
+Alternatively, you could even just fill everything right into an empty spice jar or other airtight container, close it tightly and then shake until everything is fully combined.

-- Cajun Salmon
+- Cajun Chicken Pasta

 - Cajun Fries (use about 3 teaspoons cajun spice blend instead of the individual spices listed)